caleb-james-smith/PyGameChess/README.md

 Chess using the pygame library for python3.

+## Install python3

+You will need to install python3 if it is not already installed on your system.
+For macOS, this can be done by first installing the package manager Homebrew (or "brew"); see instructions [here](https://brew.sh).
+Next, you can use brew to install python3; see instructions [here](https://docs.python-guide.org/starting/install3/osx).

-## Install pygame for python3
+## Install pygame

-First, install the pygame library for python3.
+Now, install the pygame library for python3.
 ```
 pip3 install pygame
 ```